HeinoPortfolio/Continuing-Education/README.md

 ***
 This README file shows the general structure of the Continuing-Education repository.
 Within each of the subfolders there will be a separate README with additional information about what is contained there as well as possible other information about the files.
 For example,  there may be a table that shows the concepts or technology used in the file or project.

-In this directory there is a learning tree.
-This to get a better understanding on how these specializations relate to each other.
-Click [here](https://github.com/HeinoPortfolio/Continuing-Education/blob/main/Learning%20Tree.drawio.png "Matthew's Learning Tree") to be taken to it.

 1. ### Project Management Specializations -
 * For master's course work see the link below: